alcemirsantos/fclsuite/README.md

-fclsuite
+FCLSuite
 ========

 An Eclipse plugin to support consistency on conditional compilation based source code.
+The name and the purpose of FCLSuite were inspired by [*DCLSuite*](https://github.com/rterrabh/DCL "DCL Suite github repository") developed by [**Ricardo Terra**](http://www.ricardoterra.com.br).

 Requirements